 When I shoot weddings where the rooms have very dark or high ceilings, I pull out the bounce card and use it to deflect the light coming from the flash.
 I then swivel the flash to direct the reflected light wherever I want it to go.

-The head of most speedlights can swivel right and left up to 90 degrees each way and forward and upward to 90 degrees in incremental angles.
-It is an awesome functionality that you should take advantage of – especially when using fill flash.
+The head of most speedlights can swivel right and left up to 90 degrees and forward and upward 90 degrees in incremental angles.
+It is an awesome function that you should take advantage of – especially when using fill flash.

 In the photos below, bright sunlight was coming from camera right at 45 degrees on a bright day.
 All I wanted was a bit of fill flash on their faces, just enough to lift the shadows a tad.
 And I didn’t want the image to look like there was another light source other than the sun.
 To achieve this, I angled my speedlight upward by one increment.

-As you can see, the photos below have very strong sunlight coming directly at the subjects and toward the camera – a very strong backlight.
+As you can see, the photos below have powerful sunlight coming directly at the subjects and toward the camera – a very strong backlight.
 It is extremely difficult to overpower this type of light without using a strong fill flash.

 So I angled myself slightly to one side and pointed my flash directly at the subjects’ faces to try and counteract the sunlight.

-In situations like these, I adjust my flash power and increase it accordingly.
+In situations like these, I increase my flash power accordingly.
 The result is not as clean and sharp as if I had a big softbox, but it still shows the faces clearly enough and I got some diffused, hazy light in the background, which was also my intention for these shots.

 Compare the two images below.
 The one on the left was taken in a big open space with a dense foliage background.
-There was enough natural light to illuminate their faces, but I pointed the flash backward to add just a tiny bit of light over my head.
-I don’t think it made a huge difference, but it made me feel better and consistent!
+There was enough natural light to illuminate my subjects’ faces, but I pointed the flash backward to add just a tiny bit of light over my head.
+I don’t think it made a huge difference, but it made me feel better and more consistent!

-The image on the right was taken in a shaded open area surrounded by tall trees which diffused the light coming from the background.
+The image on the right was taken in an open, shaded area surrounded by tall trees that diffused the light coming from the background.
 Without the trees, I would’ve had unfiltered backlight (as in the photos above).
-And even with the trees, the backlight was filtered but still present.
+With the trees, the backlight was filtered but still present.